 Sex trafficking is exploding online, finding haven in online classifieds that provide a platform to facilitate sex trafficking.
 Despite knowingly facilitating this crime these websites are permitted to hide behind an outdated and misinterpreted provision of the Communications Decency Act (CDA).
 Section 230 of the CDA was never intended to protect entities that facilitate sex trafficking and yet, courts have repeatedly interpreted Section 230 as providing blanket immunity for online entities, including online entities that knowingly facilitate sex trafficking.
-For this reason, Shared Hope is actively engaged in working with both the House and Senate to pass legislation that will amend CDA Section 230 and restore critical protections for sex trafficking survivors.
+For this reason, Shared Hope actively engaged with both the House and Senate to pass H.R.
+1865 legislation to amend CDA Section 230 and restore critical protections for sex trafficking survivors.

 - February 27, 2018, H.R.
 1865, The Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA) and the Walters Amendment passed the House of Representatives